 Professional guarantee is kindly provided by:

 - prof. MUDr.
-Jiří Horáček, Ph.D., FCMA, psychiatrist, researcher and Deputy Director for S&R at the National Institue of Mental Health, Head of the Psychiatric Clinic of the 3rd Faculty of Medicine, Charles University
+Jiří Horáček, Ph.D., FCMA, psychiatrist, researcher, Head of Psychedelics Research Centre at the National Institute of Mental Health, Head of Psychiatric Clinic of the 3rd Faculty of Medicine, Charles University

 - MUDr.
-Kateřina Rusínová, PhD., specialist in anesthesiology and intensive care and in palliative care, General University Hospital in Prague
+Kateřina Rusinová, PhD., specialist in anesthesiology and intensive care and in palliative care, Head of the Department of Palliative Medicine, General University Hospital in Prague

 - MUDr.
 Michal Kouba, specialist in hematooncology and palliative care, Institute of Hematology and Blood Transfusion in Prague